 There is no point creating businesses that harm our environment, or negatively impact or exploit people.
 Any time we do this we are not contributing to an equal world.
 We want to make beautiful & sustainable products that people cherish, so that we can establish an alternative model of working in this industry, and support our research and education projects.
 We benefit from the work of everyone involved and think this should therefore feel fair for everyone who works with us.
 We’re conscious that the more we grow, the more we can do, the more we can increase salaries to change lives and give back in this space; it’s one of the most exciting aspects!

 At our centre in Cambodia, we’re doing things differently.
 Generally this industry is fraught with issues from harsh working environments, exceptionally low wages, long working weeks and motor vehicle accidents to and from work.
 Any focus on the industry usually goes to the city areas so we decided to do something in a rural village.
 We don’t believe in having to reinvent the wheel so we worked with a local business that required a lot of help.
 To that end, we established the centre where the women only work with us.
 There are no other customers and demands, it’s not a manufacturing factory, and we’re on the ground often, sometimes for months at a time, so we’re able to create a happy workspace.
 We ask everyone what they need to make their lives and jobs better and we try to make it happen wherever possible.
 Working here is like working in a casual studio.
 Everyone benefits from:

 - Salaries above industry standard (and well above minimum wage)

-- 7.5 hour working days with a long lunch Monday to Friday (not 7 day weeks with 10 – 12 hours per day as per standard)
+- 7.5 hour working days with a 2 hour lunch break Monday to Friday (not 7 day weeks with 10 – 12 hours per day as per standard)